-If I haven’t lost you yet, let’s go a little further: parallel dimensions are real.
-Within one such dimension exists a Conan the Barbarian-esque warrior.
-He is a master of combat, both physical and magical.
-He swings swords, casts spells, rescues scantily clad maidens from evil insect-men…
+If I haven’t lost you, let’s go a little further: parallel dimensions exist.
+Within one such dimension there lives a warrior-king, similar to Conan the Barbarian.
+He swings swords, casts spells, rescues scantily clad maidens from evil wizards…

 And oh yeah—he rides velociraptors.

-Teen queens, mad geniuses, and velociraptor-riding barbarian warriors.
-How the hell would they react to each other?
-What kind of madness would ensue if they actually met?
+Teen queens, mad geniuses, and velociraptor-riding barbarians.
+What would happen if they actually met?

-I’m well aware that this is a ridiculous proposition.
-And I’m well aware that my proposition is one that’s self-serving—its purpose is to ease the bounds of my readers’ credibility so I can stand a chance of telling a farcical tale.
-I’ve done my part to set up the story; the rest is up to you.
+I’m fully aware that’s a ridiculous proposition.
+And I’m also aware that it’s self-serving—that its purpose is to ease the bounds of credibility, so I can stand a chance of telling a farcical tale.
+I’ve done my part to set up the story.
+The rest is up to you.